alex-pwmt/Manager/README.md

 # manager-io-translator.py

 The manager-io-translator.py is a localization tool for Manager.io accounting software.
-It translates from Translations.json and/or Strings.json
-files using deep_translator and save the translated strings to an appropriate JSON file.
+It translates from Translations.json and/or Strings.json files using deep_translator and saves the translated strings to an appropriate JSON file.

 Inputs: - The manager-io-translator takes command-line arguments as inputs, including a source language code, a target language code, and file paths for the source and target JSON files. - Other inputs include constants and variables defined within the app, such as the maximum number of threads, batch size, and maximum number of translation attempts.

 Flow: